junxit/us-congress-bills-117/metadata.md

 - 2021-07-29 — Introduced in Senate
 - 2021-07-29 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2021-10-21 — Committee on Energy and Natural Resources.
+Hearings held.
+- 2022-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2022-11-15 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with amendments and an amendment to the title.
+With written report No. 117-198.
+- 2022-11-15 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with amendments and an amendment to the title.
+With written report No. 117-198.
+- 2022-11-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 549.